ahsan598/docker-projects/project-1/README.md

 # Containerized Web Deployment with Apache and Bind Mounts

 ## Objective
-The goal of this project is to deploy a custom website inside a Docker Apache container.
+The goal of this project is to deploy a custom website inside a Apache container.
 We will also demonstrate how **dynamic content updates** can be achieved by using **Bind Mounts**, so that changes made on the host machine are instantly reflected inside the container without rebuilding it.

 ### What is a Bind Mount?
 A **Bind Mount** is a way to share a folder between your **host system** and a **Docker container**.